How to Self-Host Any LLM – Step by Step Guide

 Configuring Docker Resources

-Before proceeding, it’s important to allocate sufficient resources to Docker.
-Open Docker Desktop settings and navigate to the “Resources” section.
-For running LLMs, recommend allocating:
+Before proceeding, allocate enough resources to Docker.
+Open Docker Desktop settings and go to the Resources section.
+For LLM workloads, a good starting point is:

 Confirming Docker is Running